Concarneau: Economy

 The Ville Close separates the working port from the yacht basin.

-Population
+Demographics

-Inhabitants of Concarneau are called in French Concarnois.
+Inhabitants of Concarneau are called in French Concarnois (masculine) and Concarnoises (feminine).
+In 1959, Concarneau absorbed the former commune Lanriec.

 Breton language

 In 2008, 2.16% of primary-school children attended bilingual schools, where Breton language is taught alongside French.

 Sport

 The football club US Concarneau is based in the town.